pokt-network/pocket/utility/service/PROTOCOLS.md

 ### Report volume metric applicable relays to `Fisherman`

-1) All volume applicable relays need to be sent to the assigned trusted `Fisherman` (selected by the session protocol) for a proper verification of the volume completed.
+1) All volume applicable relays need to be sent to the assigned trusted `Fisherman` (selected by the [Session Protocol](https://github.com/pokt-network/pocket/blob/main/utility/doc/PROTOCOLS.md)) for a proper verification of the volume completed.
 2) Send `volumeRelays` to `fishermanServiceURL` through http.

 ```mermaid